£22.49 – £44.99

 Grow Type: Outdoors, greenhouse, or indoors

-A rare, pure Hindu Kush landrace strain from Upper Chitral, personally sourced in one of the most renowned charas producing valleys of the high Hindu Kush.
+A rare, pristine Hindu Kush traditional domesticate from Upper Chitral, personally sourced in one of the most renowned charas producing valleys of the high Hindu Kush.
 Chitrali charas has a distinctively warm, centred, and ‘luminous’ high.

-Aromas vary extensively, from intense fruit such as mandarin, sour ‘kushy’ scents, to gasoline.
-As with all resin landraces, a high proportion of plants exhibit CBD.
+Aromas vary extensively, from intense fruit such as mandarin to sour ‘kushy’ scents to gasoline.
+As with all resin landraces, a high proportion of plants will exhibit considerable amounts of CBD.

-In its pure form, this landrace is currently precariously rare.
-Yarkhun Valley, where this landrace strain is collected, is the source of the Kunar River.
+In its pure form, this Chitrali domesticate is currently precariously rare.
+Yarkhun Valley, where this accession was collected, is the source of the Kunar River.
 This river valley is believed by some experts to be the origin of Indica-type Cannabis.
+More probably, it’s a point of intersection between Central and South Asian formal varieties of Cannabis, as outlined in the important study A classification of endangered high-THC cannabis.

 12 seeds, 5 seeds